NSO-developer/nso-gitbook/development/concepts/northbound-apis.md

 RESTCONF uses HTTP methods to provide Create, Read, Update, Delete (CRUD) operations on a conceptual datastore containing YANG-defined data, which is compatible with a server that implements NETCONF datastores as defined in [RFC 6241](https://www.ietf.org/rfc/rfc6241.txt).

 Configuration data and state data are exposed as resources that can be retrieved with the GET method.
 Resources representing configuration data can be modified with the DELETE, PATCH, POST, and PUT methods.
-Data is encoded with either XML ([W3C.REC-xml-20081126](https://www.w3.org/TR/2008/REC-xml-20081126)) or JSON ([RFC 7159](https://www.ietf.org/rfc/rfc6241.txt))
+Data is encoded with either XML ([W3C.REC-xml-20081126](https://www.w3.org/TR/2008/REC-xml-20081126)) or JSON ([RFC 7951](https://www.ietf.org/rfc/rfc7951.txt)).

-This chapter describes the NSO implementation and extension to or deviation from [RFC 8040](https://www.ietf.org/rfc/rfc8040.txt) respectively.
+This section describes the NSO implementation and extension to or deviation from [RFC 8040](https://www.ietf.org/rfc/rfc8040.txt) respectively.

 As of this writing, the server supports the following specifications: